MiniaczQ/interpreter/documentation.md

 Author: Jakub Motyka

 # Functionality
+Language focuses on list operations.
-The language is strongly and dynamically typed.
+It's is strongly and dynamically typed.
-While most types can be determined during parsing, list would require an additional layer of type resolving, which is outside of this project's scope.
+(While most types can be determined during parsing, lists would require an additional layer of type resolving, which is outside of this project's scope.)

 ## Data types
 The language provides few basic data types: